Informational only. Not medical advice.INFORMATIONAL PLATFORM ONLY — NOT MEDICAL ADVICE, DIAGNOSIS, OR TREATMENT

 Side Effects

 The SURPASS program established efficacy in type 2 diabetes, including SURPASS-2 (Frias et al., NEJM 2021), in which tirzepatide was superior to semaglutide 1 mg for A1C reduction and body weight.
 The SURMOUNT-1 obesity trial (Jastreboff et al., NEJM 2022) demonstrated up to approximately 20.9% mean body-weight reduction at 15 mg over 72 weeks.
-SURMOUNT-OSA (Malhotra et al., NEJM 2024) showed large reductions in apnea-hypopnea index in obstructive sleep apnea with obesity, supporting the 2024 FDA indication.
+SURMOUNT-OSA (Malhotra et al., NEJM 2024) showed large reductions in apnea-hypopnea index in obstructive sleep apnea with obesity, supporting the 2024 FDA indication (Zepbound for moderate-to-severe OSA in adults with obesity).
 The SUMMIT trial (Packer et al., NEJM 2025) demonstrated a lower risk of cardiovascular death or worsening heart failure in HFpEF with obesity.

 Semaglutide and Tirzepatide are both in the Metabolic category and may have overlapping mechanisms.
 Researchers should review both profiles carefully, understand the mechanisms of action, and monitor the relevant biomarkers when combining compounds in the same class.
 As always, consult a licensed healthcare provider before making any decisions about combining research compounds.